exploring deep learning approaches with f-mnist

 png

-The model frequently confuses “Shirt” with “T-shirt/top,” and also struggles with “Coat/Shirt” and “Pullover/Shirt” distinctions.
+the model keeps mixing up “Shirt” with “T-shirt/top”, and also struggles with “Coat/Shirt” and “Pullover/Shirt”.

 fig, axes = plt.subplots(4, 3, figsize=(10, 10), layout="constrained")